 In 2014, Caitlin earned $43,000 in her first year as a freelance proofreader.
 She only worked an average of 20-25 hours a week.

-Yes, proofreading can be an excellent side hustle.
+Yes, proofreading can be a well paying career.
 The demand for proofreaders have been increasing steadily in recent years.

 FREE Workshop for Beginners:

-Do I need to be certified to become a proofreader?
+Do you need certification to be a proofreader?

 No!
 You don’t need a proofreader certifcation to start applying to online proofreading jobs.

-With that said, to become a freelance proofreader without an English degree, it’s important to have the following skills so you can stand out from the competition.
+With that said, to become a proofreader without a degree, it’s important to have the following skills so you can stand out from the competition.

 You must love to read